-How Much Does a Divorce Cost in AZ
+How Much Does a Divorce Cost in Arizona?

-If you are getting divorced in Arizona, you may be nervous about the Arizona divorce process.
+If you are getting divorced in Arizona, you may be nervous about the Arizona divorce process and wondering how much does a divorce cost in Arizona.
 In many cases, it is an easier process than you may believe.
-In some cases you will be the only active participant if your spouse does not file a response to your divorce petition.
+In some cases, you will be the only active participant if your spouse does not file a response to your divorce petition.
 In other cases, you and your spouse may agree to the terms in your divorce case.
 If you fall into either of these categories, you will not need to go to trial.

-An Arizona divorce case that is quickly settled or resolved because the opposing party fails to file his or her required response will typically cost approximately $2,500.00 to $3,000.00, which includes the court’s filing fee, the cost of an attorney drafting the initial Petition for Dissolution of Marriage, the cost of serving the opposing party with that initial Petition, and the cost of an attorney drafting either a Marital Settlement Agreement and Consent Decree or Default Divorce Decree.
+An Arizona divorce case that settled quickly or resolved because the opposing party fails to file his or her required response will typically cost approximately $2,500.00 to $3,000.00, which includes the court’s filing fee.
+These charges also cover the cost of an attorney drafting the initial Petition for Dissolution of Marriage, the cost of serving the opposing party with that initial Petition, and the cost of a lawyer drafting either a Marital Settlement Agreement and Consent Decree or Default Divorce Decree.

 How Much Does a Divorce Cost in AZ | Contested Cases

 Most Arizona divorce lawyers charge between $275.00 to $450.00 per hour.
 You can find divorce attorneys in Arizona that charge less than the range provided.
-The rate a lawyer may charge for their services has to be based upon his or her years of experience, their skill and reputation for providing results, and how many clients are trying to retain a particular lawyer because of their skill and experience.
+The rate a lawyer may charge for their services has to be based on his or her years of experience, their skill and reputation for delivering results, and how many clients are trying to retain a particular lawyer because of their expertise and experience.

 The other advantage of hiring a higher priced attorney who has the skills and reputation you need is because that attorney will have the legal answers at his or her fingertips and likely be able to cite you to specific statutory and case law that supports your case.
 An inexperienced or unskilled discount divorce attorney will have to charge you hours to research legal issues, which costs you more.